 Luckily, the Star Alliance Round the World site has a fantastic tool to help inspire some ideas.
 You can explore a ton of themed trip ideas with suggestions for destinations, time spent at each, attractions to see, and sample itineraries.

-From relaxing on exotic beaches, to tasting the foods of the world, to a tour of iconic hotels, there should be a theme for everyone.
+From relaxing on exotic beaches, tasting the world’s foods, and a tour of iconic hotels, there should be a theme for everyone.

 Using the website to book an around-the-world ticket is easy and intuitive.
 Clicking through each step will walk you straight through the process.

 You’ll notice that rather than searching airport codes, your various destinations will be searched by city.
-An interactive map will shift as you choose more cities, and will also help you see where else you can go.
+An interactive map will shift as you choose more cities and help you see where else you can go.

-As you add stops, a counter will update to show how many you have selected so far and what the estimated total price will be.
+As you add stops, a counter will show how many you have selected and the estimated total price.
 You might be surprised to find lower prices than you expected.

 Star Alliance’s Round the World booking site also has a great feature for trip planning.
-You can save your RTW itinerary and return to it later, making changes until you are ready to book.
+You can save your RTW itinerary and return to it later, making changes until ready to book.